demisto/content-docs/docs/tutorials/tut-setup-dev.md

   3.10.5
 sb@dddd:~/demisto$
 ```
-If it doesn't work, please follow the instructions [here](https://github.com/pyenv/pyenv#installation).
+If this doesn't work, follow the instructions [here](https://github.com/pyenv/pyenv#installation).
 Either Homebrew for MacOS or the automatic installer on Linux/WSL work fine.

-If it is missing, you will need to install it.
+If the required version of Python is missing, you will need to install it.
 As `pyenv` compiles CPython, you might need some libraries.
-Depending on your OS, [this](https://github.com/pyenv/pyenv/wiki/Common-build-problems) article explains how to install the required dependencies and provides useful troubleshooting info.
+Depending on your operating system, this [article](https://github.com/pyenv/pyenv/wiki/Common-build-problems)  explains how to install the required dependencies and provides useful troubleshooting info.

-Also, it's a good time to take a break as installing might take a bit.
+Now is a good time to take a break since installing might take a while.

 Install Python 3.10.5: